ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 - `Graph.ts`
 - `Puzzle.ts`

-The libraries that the A* implementation uses:
+The A* implementation uses the standard collections library from [basarat](https://github.com/basarat/typescript-collections):
 - `lib/collections.ts`

-The A* implementation is called with problem-specific functions (for cost, heuristic, and so on) as parameters.
-The algorithm keeps track of a priority queue of all the nodes/states that are to be evaluated.
-This queue sorts the nodes by their value `f = cost + heuristic`.
-The starting state is added to this queue before the main loop begins.

-Each iteration of the loop, a node is picked from the priority queue to be evaluated.
-If multi-path pruning is used, the algorithm discards any node that has already been visited.
-It checks if the picked node is the goal, and if it is not, adds all of the node's neighbours to the priority queue.
+The implementation uses vertices that contains a state, the cost so far and from which vertex it got there.
+These vertices are inserted in a priority queue sorted by a comparison function; in the case of A* it is `f = cost + heuristic`.
+The algorithm starts with an initial state that is inserted in the queue.

+Whenever a new vertex is removed from the priority queue, it is examined if it contains an accepting state or not, ie the goal function returns true.
+If not, the neighbouring states as returned by the supplied neighbour function and inserted as vertices in the queue.

+There is an option of multi-path pruning which simply keeps track of the visited states in a Set.
+For this to work properly, the state-class must implement a toString() method that is used by the collections library for Hashing and comparison.

 The algorithm terminates if the goal is reached or if the number of search iterations exceeds a certain number.
 If the goal has been found, backtracking is used to find the path leading to it, and then that path is returned.